IrisNg/headphones-arena/README.md

 # Headphones Arena

-A website dedicated to compare Headphones objectively and subjectively
+A Website Dedicated to Headphones Comparison

+Objective Side
+This website has gathered all those hard facts for you to crunch data efficiently.

+Subjective Side
+If you believe in word-of-mouth,

 ## Features